joekardio/joekardio/README.md

 - 👋 Hi, I’m @joekardio
 - 👀 I’m interested in medical web development especially cardiology
 - 🌱 I’m currently learning basic HTML, CSS and Javascript
-- 💞️ I’m looking to collaborate on developing website for my student in med school especially in field of cardology and vascular medicine
+- 💞️ I’m looking to collaborate on developing website for teaching purpose in med school especially in field of cardiology and vascular medicine
 - 📫 How to reach me : i am on twitter @joekardio

 <!---